Ex 3- Run-away River

-With each video lesson, I'll try to improve the delivery to make each exercises more useful and interesting for you.
-The general purpose of this exercise is to get you thinking in intervals and chords so you're able to improvise over the existing melody if desired.
-A huge advantage of this method is common interval pattern recognition, which is inline with the way we hear melodies, for example, the sound of a 3 2 1 harmonic sequence may repeat over several chords, but the melodic sound is the same.
+The purpose of this exercise is to have you thinking in terms of intervals and chords so you're able to improvise over the existing melody if desired.
+Over time, you will develop interval pattern recognition, which is inline with the way we hear melodies, for example, the sound of a 3 2 1 harmonic sequence may repeat over several chords, but the melodic sound is the same.
 To represent a 3 2 1 sequence with notation, you rely on notation visualisation, however with the Akousunesis method, your fingers will automatically move up or down to match the melodic interval sequence of what is heard, and create a direct memory association with the harmonic interval series which is shown visually.
 This method allows for easier transposition, as traditional notation offers no visual transposition.

 I've broken down the song into intervals and lyrics played over chords, I've also included the song without the bass line, the song skeleton and finally the lyric and chords only.
 I've also included exercises inspired by the song melody to push your skill level a little further each time.
 With these videos, you're also learning how to translate traditional notation into a format which is more naturally inline with the way we hear music, giving you understanding and multiple memory associations.